-Hello Daniel.
-I have run out of storage on my phone and I need to make more space.
-When I go to storage settings it shows that the "other" section takes up about 3 GB of my total storage.
-I was wondering what this section was and if there was a way to delete some of its contents.
-I have tried: I tried googling how to get rid of some of the stuff.
-I think it was caused by: I am not sure. my phone does not have that much storage capacity.
+Hello, I have run out of storage on my phone and I need to make more space.
+When I go to storage settings, it shows that the "other" section takes up about 3 GB of my total storage.
+I was wondering what this section was and if there is a way to delete some of its contents.
+I have tried: I tried Googling how to get rid of some of the stuff.
+I think it was caused by: I am not sure, my phone does not have that much storage capacity.

 In an above answer, Others section was explained.
 Your biggest culprit is probably your internet browsing history if you never clear the cache from it and using apps like YouTube and Google Maps which can fill that Others folder fast.

 See the question in the forum.
 It's not answered.
 Can you help?